A proposal for the origin of the anomalous magnetic moment: Introduction

-In this paper we argue that the magnetic moment of any particle is compound of two very distinct parts: the standard one that depends on the charge of the particle (and consequently, from dimensional analysis, is inversely proportional to the corresponding mass); and another part (the metrical magnetic moment) that depends linearly on the mass.
-This second part -- which is many orders of magnitude lower than the standard one, as we shall see -- is common for all particles and does not depend on the charge.
-We shall argue that part of the anomalous magnetic moment of the electron (and others particles) is due to the metrical magnetic moment.
-We analyze the specific case of the neutrino to exemplify this.
+In this paper we argue that the magnetic moment of any particle is composed of two very distinct parts: the standard one that depends on the charge of the particle---from dimensional analysis, it is inversely proportional to the corresponding mass---and another part (we call the geometrical magnetic moment) that depends linearly on the mass.
+This second case, which is many orders of magnitude lower than the standard one, is common for all particles and does not depend on their charge.
+In other words, we shall see that part of the anomalous magnetic moment of charged particles (we deal here in the leptonic sector) is a consequence of such geometrical magnetic moment and for neutral particles, like neutrinos, our proposal provides a nonzero magnetic moment.
+We shall compare the effects of both terms from experimental data.

-Although neutrino does not have a standard magnetic moment, once it has no charge, there have been investigations concerning the possibility that beyond the standard model neutrino could have an effective magnetic one \cite{sanda}, \cite{lee}, \cite{helayel} and \cite{kau}.
-For any charged particle the magnetic moment ($ \mu $) is inversely proportional to the corresponding mass.
-However in the case of neutrino $\nu$ it has been suggested that $ \mu_{\nu} $ depends linearly on its mass.
-Such strange dependence is a consequence of the way the neutrino magnetic moment was introduced.
-The purpose of the present work is to suggest a new way to understand the origin of such magnetic moment which also depends linearly on the mass of the neutrino.
+Our proposal is based on Ref. \cite{novello et al}, in which the equivalence between the electromagnetic Born-Infeld theory in a specific curved geometry and Maxwell's theory in the Minkowski space-time was demonstrated.
+In other words Maxwell's linear electrodynamics in flat space-time may be deformed into a Born-Infeld theory in a curved space-time.
+This means that any solution of the former is also a solution of the latter, which is given in terms of a prescribed map.
+This is possible because the associated curved space-time depends only on the electromagnetic fields.
+Indeed, due to the algebraic structure of the electromagnetic two-form $F_{\mu\nu}$ and its dual, there exist a kind of closure relation that allows the existence of this mapping, thus generating a dynamical bridge between these two paradigmatic theories.

+We will show that the results presented in that paper can become more than a simple mathematical analogy.
+Indeed the application of the dynamical bridge in specific situations suggests a new manner to understand the origin of the anomalous magnetic moment, which depends linearly on the mass, as a direct consequence of the electromagnetic geometry.